keylime/keylime/docs/user_guide/secure_payload.rst

     machine from its list of Secure machines in `.ssh/authorized_keys`

 Many actions can be executed based on CA revocation.
-For more details and examples, please refer to the `Agent Revocation`_ page.
+For more details and examples, please refer to the :doc:`/user_guide/revocation` page.